-The module uses the IPs on the proxy server to check if access to the private network is possible.
+The modul verified over the IP routes on the proxy server to check if access to the private network is possible.
 If you use a different method to access the private IPs (OSPF or similar) and you do not want to add private IPs to the proxy, you can disable the verification.

 As a result, the module no longer checks accessibility based on the routes.

 To enable this, add $proxy_ipcheck_ignore = 1; in the file "/modules/servers/dedicated/customconfig.php".
 If the file does not exist, you must first create it.